 - A yellow color to the eyes and skin (this is known as jaundice)

-If you notice your child exhibiting any of those symptoms again go to your pediatrician and let them know if you suspect or know that your child has been exposed to someone who has HCV.
+If you notice your child exhibiting any of those symptoms, go to your pediatrician and let them know you suspect that your child has been exposed to someone who has HCV.

 Children And The Spread Of HVC

 Children cannot spread HCV by hugging, touching, or kissing.
-They should not be disallowed daycare, however, daycare teachers and officials should be told that they have the hepatitis c virus so if they scrape a knee, bite their lip due to a fall, the adults will not allow anyone to touch it without latex gloves.
+They should be free to go to daycare.
+Daycare teachers and officials should be told that your child has the hepatitis C virus, so in case they scrape a knee, bite their lip due to a fall, extra precautions will be taken, for example not allowing anyone to touch the child without latex gloves.

-Parents should be alert and make sure that all personal items anything that may contain a small amount of blood is NOT shared.
-The virus can live in small amounts of dried blood, but it is not sure how long it can live like that.
+Parents should be alert and make sure that all personal items, anything that may contain a small amount of blood, is not shared.
+The virus can live in small amounts of dried blood, but it is not sure how long it can live like that, theoretically hepatitis C can survive 3 weeks outside of the body.
 This is why razors, nail clippers, and toothbrushes should not be shared and kept out of reach of children.
 You should also teach your child that it is not proper hygiene and it is unsafe to share these types of items.

 Alcohol And Hepatitis C

-Anyone with hepatitis c should NOT drink alcohol as this will speed up liver damage.
-Teens should not be drinking alcohol at any time but especially not if they have HCV.
+Anyone with hepatitis C should not drink alcohol as this will speed up liver damage.
+Teens should not be drinking alcohol, especially not if they have HCV.
 Parents will have to be diligent when it comes to teens as they are exposed to peer pressure to drink.

 Long-Term Effects Of HCV On Children